FlorentinGuth/FlorentinGuth.github.io/content/publication/rainbow/index.md

 ---
-title: 'A Rainbow in Deep Network Black Boxes'
+title: 'A rainbow in deep network black boxes'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here